MichaelYe48/cse15l-lab-reports/Week-10-Lab-Report.md

 ## Test 2

 Neither implementation is correct, since the course implementation returns no links while my implementation returns the scrambled characters.
-The expected output should be: `[]`.
+The expected output should be: `[foo]`.
+My expected output should be on the left below, the course output should be on the right.

 ![Image](test2output.png)